hanumantharao19/devops_mhr_documents/aws.md

-How to connect to the ec2 to s3 by programatic access( aws CLI)
+## How to connect to the ec2 to s3 by programatic access( aws CLI)
 ---------------------------
-step1) create Ec2 isntance
+- step1) create Ec2 isntance
-step2) isntall aws cli in ec2 instance
+- step2) isntall aws cli in ec2 instance

-- #dnf install python3-pip  # it  need to install with root user
+     - dnf install python3-pip  # it  need to install with root user
      - pip3 install awscli --upgrade --user  # should run with normal user
      - aws --version

-step3) create a user and select programatic access while creating user step4) Provide the required permission to users step5) aws configure step6) aws s3 ls --> list buckets in s3
+- step3) create programatic user
+- step4) Provide the required permission to programatic user
+- step5) aws configure
+- step6) aws s3 ls --> list buckets in s3

 -------------------------------
+# How to connect to the ec2 to s3 by Role

-roles: roles are used to connect form one resource to other resource
+ - roles: roles are used to connect form one resource to other resource

-How to connect to the ec2 to s3 by programatic access( aws CLI)

-step1) create a role
+- step1) create a role
-step2) provide required access(required policy) to the role step3) create ec2 isntance and attach roles to ec2 isntance while creating step4)  install aws cli
+- step2) provide required access(required policy) to the role
+- step3) create ec2 isntance and attach roles to ec2 isntance while creating
+- step4)  install aws cli

-#dnf install python3-pip  # it  need to install with root user
+   - dnf install python3-pip  # it  need to install with root user
-pip3 install awscli --upgrade --user  # should run with normal user aws --version
+   - pip3 install awscli --upgrade --user  # should run with normal user
+   - aws --version

 step5) aws s3 ls  -->list the bucekts s3